Pradeep-Gopal/beginner_tutorials/README.md

 ## Overview

 This short tutorial on implementation of basic ROS C++ Publisher and Subscriber.
-ROS publisher sends the messages and ROS subscriber receives the messages.
+ROS publisher sends the messages and ROS subscriber subscribes and receives the messages.

 Talker (src/talker.cpp): Publisher
 Listener (src/listener.cpp): Subscriber